QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/price-system.md

 ![price-restricted](img/price-restricted.png)

-To edit the limit rules, you need open `price-restriction.yml` file.
+To edit the limit rules, you need to open `price-restriction.yml` file.

 ## Enable the limiter